population-research/uganda-covid/code/README.md

 Round 1 ask how the planting is progressing and changes due to Covid in the same question.
 This is split into two questions in Round 2.

+#### Round 7 - Section 6e 1

+There is no option for being unable to acquire fertilizer as reason for not growing crops in Round 7.
+Presumably, this is subsumed into the other inputs category.
+There is a new option, "Not a farmer," added instead.

+Round 7 follows the skip pattern for sale of agricultural products from round 3 on.
+The household is asked whether it normally sells any agricultural products, including crops and lifestock (`ag_farm_products_sell_normally`).
+If no, the revenue, need to sell, able to sell, and where are all skipped.